utdata/rwdir/docs/13-mastery.md

 ### Fix some values

-I'm going to give you one an assist here because I found a pretty cool way to do this that I want to share with you.

-If you look at the data types of these columns you'll find that the **_receipts** columns are `<chr>` (which means characters) instead of `<dbl>` (which is numbers).
+If you look at the data types of these columns you'll find that the `_receipts` columns are `<chr>` (which means characters) instead of `<dbl>` (which is numbers).
 We can't do math with text, so we need to fix that.

+I'm going to give you an assist here because I found a pretty cool way to do this that I want to share.

-Tidyverse has a cool function called [type_convert()](https://readr.tidyverse.org/reference/type_convert.html) that can help us here.
+Tidyverse has a function called [type_convert()](https://readr.tidyverse.org/reference/type_convert.html) that helps change between text and number data types and it can help us here.
 It allows us to specify data types for specific columns.

 1. Start a new section and note you are fixing the receipts columns.
 2. Add this code block and run it.

 ```r